zamicol/zamicol.com/pages/words.md

 Institutionalism
 retargeting
 Explainer
-Rearchitecture/rearchitected  "After the design failed due to fundamental design flaws, Bob rearchitected the specification."
+Rearchitecture/rearchitected/rearchitects  "After the design failed due to fundamental design flaws, Bob rearchitected the specification."
+"We sent the new guy away to rearchitect the square wheel design he proposed." reimagines/reimagine/reimagined
 Differentiators
 Inited   "The server was inited with a bad configuration file."
 Compactified  "JSON is sorter after compactification.
 To canonicalize a JSON file, it must first be compactified."